-- The frictional costs are assumed to remain unchanged under all of the sensitivity analyses other than that of required capital.
+- The frictional costs are assumed to remain unchanged under all of the sensitivity analyses other than that of required capital and constant forward rate.
 Although the level of required capital is unchanged for these sensitivities, costs for non-hedgeable risks are changed. - Each of the sensitivity analyses above shows only the impact of changing one assumption.
 The impact of changing multiple assumptions at one time would not be equal to the sum of the impacts for each assumption.